mnipper/AndroidSurvey/README.md

 AndroidSurvey
 =============
 A survey application for Android that will soon have a Rails back-end.
 The Android app syncs instruments and survey results automatically when internet is detected on the Android device.
+This application is being designed for conducting research-oriented surveys.
+This application is being developed at Duke University in a joint effort between adaptlab and CHPIR.

 ## Seeding the database